ray-project/ray/doc/source/data/dataset.rst

     **Getting Started**
     ^^^

-    Start with our quick start tutorials for working with Datasets.
+    Start with our quick start tutorials for working with Data.
-    These concrete examples will give you an idea of how to use Ray Datasets.
+    These concrete examples will give you an idea of how to use Ray Data.

     +++
-    .. link-button:: datasets_getting_started
+    .. link-button:: data_getting_started
         :type: ref
-        :text: Get Started with Ray Datasets
+        :text: Get Started with Ray Data
         :classes: btn-outline-info btn-block
     ---

     **Key Concepts**
     ^^^

-    Understand the key concepts behind Ray Datasets.
+    Understand the key concepts behind Ray Data.
-    Learn what :ref:`Datasets <dataset_concept>` are and how they are executed in Ray Datasets.
+    Learn what :ref:`Datastreams <datastream_concept>` are and how they are executed in Ray Data.

     +++
     .. link-button:: data_key_concepts